nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Items in square brackets are optional.
   - e.g  `add t/Corndogs d/Delicious i/Flour, 3.5, Cup, 0.30 s/Mix batter` is a valid command even though the command flag `tag/` is missing

-* TITLE, DESCRIPTION, STEP, TAG must be a word or sentence
+* TITLE, DESCRIPTION, STEP, TAG must be a word or sentence.
   - e.g. TITLE can be `I am a title`
   - e.g. TAG can be `Tag`